Legal.us LLC

 Write the security deposit amount and whether the landlord will pay the tenant interest on the deposit.
 Also, note when the landlord must return the security deposit and how he or she shall handle the disbursement of funds.

-Step 11 – Describe Use of Premises
+Step 11 – Describe the Use of Premises

 Describe the premises and how the tenant may use the rental property.